3D MOSAIC: A Co-Design Approach Spanning Device and Integration Technologies, Architectures and Algorithms for Large Energy Benefits

 The overall end-to-end concept, called 3D MOSAIC (MOnolithic/Stacked/Assembled IC), to achieve large energy and execution time benefits will be explored based on the following foundations:

-• New hardware-aware algorithms for AI, linear algebra and related kernels that enable chip-level accelerators to meet underlying hardware constraints especially for the edge (Pilanci, Mitra, Raina).
+New hardware-aware algorithms for AI, linear algebra, and related kernels to enable chip-level accelerators to meet underlying hardware constraints, especially for the edge (Pilanci, Mitra, Raina).

 Publications